Simon-Rabich/Monorepo/README.md

 - [Flake8] - Linting the code and prevents bad code (checks if your code complies with the PEP8 style)
 - [Black] - Formatting the code and prevents bad code
 - [Git] - Version manager for the repository
-- [pyproject.toml] - Styling your code (A new configuration file defined in PEP 518, expanded in PEP 621 and PEP 660)
+- [pyproject.toml] - codeStyling (A new config file defined in PEP 518, expanded in PEP 621 and PEP 660)
 - [unittest] - Unit-tests for code
 - [PIP] - Package manager
 - [isort] Importing sorting to organize all the imports in our codes